tomjaguarpaw/tilapia/breakage-inventory-ghc-9.8.md

 # GHC 9.8 breakage inventory

-A catalogue of all the non-trivial fixes (that is not just bounds bumps) required to upgrade Haskell code that worked with GHC 9.6 to GHC 9.8.
+A catalogue of all the non-trivial fixes (that is, not just bounds bumps) required to upgrade Haskell code that worked with GHC 9.6 to GHC 9.8.
 The [GHC 9.8 migration guide](https://gitlab.haskell.org/ghc/ghc/-/wikis/migration/9.8)